MrHemanik/wandering-journey/README.md

 ### Setting / World Building
 Wandering Journey plays in a medieval low-fantasy setting, so while magic does exist, the world is not based around it.
-The world has to mayor churches.
+The world has two mayor churches/orders.
 The church of Mutan, standing for power and the church of fortuna, standing for luck.
-Being a member of the church of Mutan can lead to an unwanted symbioses with a shape shifting.
+Being a member of the church of Mutan can lead to an unwanted symbioses with an unknown shape shifting organism for as long as you're part of the Mutan Order.
 The world holds three different crystals, each colored differently

 ### Assets